MartTave/bachelor-report/bachelor_thesis.typ

 This system is not very complicated, as we can take a point for each contestant (with the most replicability possible), and compare its depth with a point on the same X coordinate of the arrival line.

 The point is positioned in the middle of the person detection box, this correspond to the hips/lower torso of a person.
 But this point can be moved, or even duplicated.
-But in the tests conducted, the performance hit of running a full pose estimation model in order to have precise body point for each people does not translate to a big difference in precision.
+But in the tests conducted, the performance hit of running a full pose estimation model in order to have precise body point for each people does not translate to a big enough difference in precision to be used.

 #figure(
   image("figs/depth/depth_arrival_line.png"),